PlasmaPy/PlasmaPy/docs/contributing/install_dev.rst

 version of PlasmaPy along with its dependencies.
 Start by activating your virtual environment.

-Then, setup the development version of PlasmaPy which you just cloned by moving into the root directory of the cloned repo and running the following there:
+Then, set up the development version of PlasmaPy which you just cloned by moving into the root directory of the cloned repo and running the following there: